stoprightthere/adme_prediction/README.md

 The problem took me basically a day.

 ## What could have been done
-It would be better to train for more epochs and choose hyperparameters in a principled way, like via cross-validation or using Bayesian hyperparameter tuning.
+It would be better to train better (like, for more epochs/until convergence) and choose hyperparameters in a principled way, like via cross-validation or using Bayesian hyperparameter tuning.

 One could also include regression-type datasets.
 It would only require small code modifications (like, using a tree regressor instead of a classifier) and using appropriate metrics.